-- Insert a new memory module: - - a.
+- 12. Insert a new memory module: - CAUTION: To prevent damage to the memory module, hold the memory module by the edges only.
+Do not touch the components on the memory module. - a.
 Align the notched edge (1) of the memory module with the tab in the memory module slot. - b.
 With the memory module at a 45-degree angle from the surface of the memory module compartment, press the module (2) into the memory module slot until it is seated.